trip5/timezones.json/README.md

 ## Fetching

-Fetched from various devices or apps using a URL such as:
+Can be fetched from various devices or apps using a URL such as:
 - [https://github.com/trip5/timezones.json/releases/latest/download/timezones.csv](https://github.com/trip5/timezones.json/releases/latest/download/timezones.csv)

 ## Previews